forcedotcom/cli/releasenotes/README.md

 * CHANGE: When you open an org in a browser with the `org open` command but without `--json` or `--url-only`, Salesforce CLI now generates a single-use frontdoor URL.
 This URL can be used one time only; subsequent use won't allow you to log into the org.
 This change makes the access to your org more secure.

-    Code Builder users: when you run `org open` without `--json` or `--url-only` in a Code Builder terminal, the URL to open an org in a browser is outputted rather than a browser automatically starting; this is normal expected behavior.
+    Code Builder users: when you run `org open` without `--json` or `--url-only` in a Code Builder terminal, the URL to open an org in a browser is displayed, rather than a browser automatically starting; this is normal expected behavior.
 The new change in Code Builder behavior is that the outputted URL is now single-use only and expires in 60 seconds.

     Starting in August 2025, the generated URLs in the output of `org open --json` or `org open --url-only` will also be single-use only; until then the URLs continue to be multi-use.
 A warning is printed if you use the `--json` or `--url-only` flags of `org open` to remind you of the upcoming change.
 To immediately force the URLs in _all_ output of `org open` to be single-use, set the new SF_SINGLE_USE_ORG_OPEN_URL environment variable to `true`.
 For example: